perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 `(??{...})` construct in Perl 5 regexes.

 The angle brackets themselves are a much more general mechanism in Perl 6 rules.
-They are the âmetasyntactic markersâ and replace the Perl 5 `(?...)` syntax.
+They are the “metasyntactic markers” and replace the Perl 5 `(?...)` syntax.
 They are used to specify numerous other features of Perl 6 rules, many of which we will explore below.